humdrum-tools/humdrum-documentation/guide/ch13/index.md

 In the previous chapter we learned how to extract parts and passages from Humdrum files.
 In this chapter we discuss the reverse procedures: how to assemble and coordinate larger documents from individual segments and parts.
-We will discuss four tools: the UNIX **cat** command, and the Humdrum <span class="tool">assemble</span>,
+We will discuss four tools: the UNIX <span class="unix">cat</span> command, and the Humdrum <span class="tool">assemble</span>,
 <span class="tool">timebase</span> and <span class="tool">rid</span>
 commands.